Set Current Location

 Contrary to what most people think, Sunset Boulevard is not just another trendy boulevard with Hollywood written all over it.
 This is a 39 kilometer stretch which passes through some of Los Angeles' most celebrated neighborhoods like West Hollywood and Beverly Hills.
 Also known as Guitar Row because of numerous guitar shops, this timeless and iconic boulevard which has featured in art and cinema over the centuries will be etched forever in the hearts of L.A's people.

-Art finds expression, culture finds a solid canvas, and entertainment blooms at Venice Beach, a charming beachfront neighbourhood.
+Art finds expression, culture finds a solid canvas, and entertainment blooms at Venice Beach, a charming beachfront neighborhood.
 Stretching two and a half miles along the edge of Los Angeles, Venice Beach is one of the city’s most recognizable strips of seaside real estate.
 Modelled on the romantic Venice in Italy, this waterfront town is quirky and charismatic, teamed with a thriving music scene.
 Its boulevards are lined with Californian palm trees, which deeply contrast the cottages resting under charming pastel facades.
-The neighbourhood's expanse is stippled with an array of beachfront hotels, restaurants and open volleyball courts.
-Its many vibrant murals lend a vibrant hue, and the neighbourhood boasts some iconic landmarks like Muscle Beach and the ultra-bohemian Abbot Kinney Boulevard, which is a shopping wonderland.
+The neighborhood's expanse is stippled with an array of beachfront hotels, restaurants and open volleyball courts.
+Its many vibrant murals lend a vibrant hue, and the neighborhood boasts some iconic landmarks like Muscle Beach and the ultra-bohemian Abbot Kinney Boulevard, which is a shopping wonderland.
 A jewel of the West Coast, 'Venice' is a splendid locus of aesthetics, creativity and an indelible Californian spirit.

 Third Street Promenade is a dazzling shopping destination with clothing boutiques, bars, bookstores, restaurants, movie theaters and more!
 The upscale chains have begun dominating the street, but there are still many local boutiques and specialty stores.
 More than 80 retailers make this place a shoppers' haven.
 The gastronomy is also exceptional thanks to food stalls and restaurants that are dotted on the street.
 Make sure to visit during the weekly farmer's market for tasty fresh food.
 Located in downtown, the shopping district is a spectacular place for retail therapy.

 Perched over the Pacific Ocean in Santa Monica, "The Pier" feels more like a carnival than a place to shop.
 Cirque du Soleil pitches their tent on the beach here annually, and there are concerts and dances on the weekends in the summer.
-In addition to the many restaurants and souvenir stands, there is a full-service amusement park with a roller coaster, Ferris wheel, carousel and arcade.
+In addition to the many restaurants and souvenir stands, there is a full-service amusement park with a roller coaster, Ferris wheel, carousel, and arcade.
 The pier's end provides one of the best sunset views in Los Angeles County.